MaayanLab/datacrossways/README.md

 Then follow the descriptions of the registration to complete the domain registration.
 The domain will then be accessible after some time (usually a couple of minutes).
 Once the domain is registered you need to link your AWS instance with the domain.
 Under `hosted zones` (https://us-east-1.console.aws.amazon.com/route53/v2/hostedzones) select the newly created domain and add a new record.

+Select `Create Record` and in the following dialogue paste the IP address of the newly created instance into the `Value` field.
+All other settings should be left unchanged.
+Make sure the record type is `A - Routes traffic to an IPv4 address and some AWS resources`.
+Then create the record.

 ### Create AWS resources

-Now it is time to create the AWS resources.
-They encompass a designated user to control S3 access, a S3 bucket with specific configurations, as well as an RDS database to store metadata on stored data objects.
+Now it is time to create the other AWS resources.
+They encompass a designated user to control S3 access, an S3 bucket with specific configurations, as well as an RDS database to store metadata on stored data objects.

 After creating a temporary user and an AWS instance log into the server.
 From there get `Datacrossways` using git.
 ```sh
 git clone https://github.com/MaayanLab/datacrossways.git
 ```

-Now assuming you have generated and downloaded the OAuth information described in section above (`GoogleOAuth configuration`) copy the json into a folder named `~/datacrossways/secrets`.
+Now assuming you have generated and downloaded the OAuth information described in the section above (`GoogleOAuth configuration`) copy the JSON into a folder named `~/datacrossways/secrets`.
 You can create a new file with the information downloaded from the Google Developer Console.
 The file can be named any way you like.
-The code below is an example how you can create this file:
+The code below is an example of how you can create this file:

 ```sh
 mkdir ~/datacrossways/secrets